paulrozdeba/varanneal/README.md

 [2] J. Ye, N. Kadakia, P. Rozdeba, H.D.I.
 Abarbanel, and J.C.
 Quinn.  *Improved  variational methods in statistical data assimilation.*  Nonlin.
 Proc.
 Geophys. **22**, 205-213 (2015).

+### Author
+Paul Rozdeba
+May 23, 2017

+### License
+This project is licensed under the MIT license.
+See LICENSE for more details.